soopyc/bfbVoteCounter/readme.md

 work.

 5. When you're done editing the config, save it(presumably control+s or command+s) and you're ready to go!
 However, I strongly suggest you make your own token instead of using mine.
-My API only have 10000 quotas per day and every run takes up about at least 4000 when theres a day left in the voting period, or maybe even more, which actually limits this script's function.
+My API only have 10000 quotas per day and every run takes up about 2500 units of quota when theres a day left in the voting period, or maybe even more, which limits this script's function.
 I hope you can understand and help me by making a token yourself.
 Guide will be
 [here.](https://github.com/kcomain/bfbVoteCounter/wiki/Getting-your-Google-API-token)

 6. Open a console/terminal window by shift-right clicking on the folder and choose this option if you're on windows.